Dr. Terror's House of Horrors: Vampire

-Dr Bob Carroll (Donald Sutherland) returns to his home in the United States with his new French bride, Nicolle (Jennifer Jayne).
-Soon there is evidence that a vampire is on the loose, and Carroll seeks the aid of his colleague, Dr Blake (Max Adrian).
-They find that Nicolle is the vampire.
-Following Blake's advice, Carroll kills Nicolle.
+Dr. Bob Carroll returns to his home in the United States with his new French bride, Nicolle.
+Soon there is evidence that a vampire is on the loose, and Carroll seeks the aid of his colleague, Dr. Blake.
+They find proof that Nicolle is the vampire, and she at one point stalks Blake, until being scared off when he raises his arms protectively and accidentally casts the shadow of a cross.
+All the evidence clearly shows that she is responsible, and, following Blake's advice, Carroll tearfully stakes his beloved Nicolle.
 When the police come to arrest Carroll for his wife's murder, Blake denies giving any such advice.
-As the police take Carroll away, Blake says to himself that the town isn't big enough for two doctors or two vampires, and he turns into a bat.
+As the police take Carroll away, Blake says to himself that the town isn't big enough for two doctors, or two vampires, and he turns into a bat.